 Diabetes is an intimate condition that forces us (and the parents and carers of) T1D’s to develop an understanding of our biology and the influences of internal and external factors like few other conditions.
 We tend to have an encyclopedic understanding of the influence of a bowl of pasta or 5 km jog on our blood sugar levels.
 If we’re looking on the bright side, this capability derived from misfortune gives us a weird kind of advantage.

-I was diagnosed with Type One Diabetes as a 30-year-old.
-I tested my blood sugar with finger pricks for 13 years before stumbling on a solution that meant no more annoying finger pricks — the Freestyle Libre CGM (Continuous Glucose Monitor).
+I was diagnosed with Type One Diabetes as a 30-year-old, while living in London, training for the London marathon and working in Fleet St. I tested my blood sugar with finger pricks for 13 years before stumbling on a solution that meant no more annoying finger pricks — the Freestyle Libre CGM (Continuous Glucose Monitor).
 I wish we’d had CGM’s when I was first diagnosed, this way the first 13 years would have been just that little bit easier and healthier.

 Those getting newly diagnosed T1D in today’s world should know how lucky they are.
 I occasionally reflect on what it would have been like prior to my generation, with even more rudimentary technology.
 We really do a lot to the advances in medical technology that make our T1D lives easier.
 I mean, if we really want we can cast our minds back to 1921, where things for T1D’s were particularly inconvenient, because there wasn’t any synthesized insulin to treat “sugar sickness” back then.
 The best that could be done was a severely restricted diet which only prolonged the inevitable.